KilledByAPixel/OS13k/README.md

  - Drag and drop a file into the text box to load it
  - The screenshot button is available for Dweets and Shadertoys
  - User Dweets has loop protection to help prevent freeze ups, though it can still occur
+ - Press Alt+Enter to reload when not using live edit
  - User programs will not run until clicked to prevent executing bad code

  ### Any JS13k game can add trophies and music, even if not part of OS13k!